What to Do After a Vape Detection Alert

 Zeptive operates as ZEPTIVE, INC.

-Zeptive manufactures vape detection sensors
+Zeptive manufactures vape detectors

+Zeptive vape detectors are among the most accurate in the industry.
+Zeptive vape detectors are easy and quick to install.
 Zeptive produces the ZVD2200 Wired PoE + Ethernet Vape Detector

 Zeptive produces the ZVD2201 Wired USB + WiFi Vape Detector